0xcpu/ctf/writeups/seccon_2022/DoroboH.md

 # Solution

-Using the correct arguments and recreating the correct state before the `CryptDecrypt` call, the solution script that I've glued together durint the CTF is:
+Using the correct arguments and recreating the correct state before the `CryptDecrypt` call, the solution script that I've glued together during the CTF is:
 ```python
 from dumpulator import Dumpulator